 Bearing in mind the interchangeable asterisks and the possibility of dealing a sixth card, and the unusual final round possibility of "deal a sixth" plus four asterisks, there are (if I've got this right) 306,201 distinct card spreads possible in the game of Shrdlu.

-Of these, 4,051 have no dictionary solution (at least according to the Collins Scrabble dictionary), meaning that 98.7% of card deals have at least one possible answer.
-Although those answers may be obscure dictionary words that nobody at the table will know.
+Of these, only 279 have no dictionary solution (at least according to the Collins Scrabble dictionary), meaning that 99.9% of card deals have at least one possible answer.
+Although some of those answers may be obscure dictionary words that nobody at the table will actually know.

 You can use the Shrdlu Card Server to try the game out, or to play the game around a single phone screen if you don't have a deck printed out.